apache/spark/docs/howto/connection/gcp.rst

    file (JSON format) on disk - ``Keyfile Path``.
 3. Use a service account key file (JSON format) from connection configuration - ``Keyfile JSON``.

+Only one authorization method can be used at a time.
+If you need to manage multiple keys then you should configure multiple connections.

 Default Connection IDs
 ----------------------